Upper Midwest: Politics

-2016

-Donald Trump's 2016 presidential campaign made significant in-roads in the Upper Midwest.
-Trump won the electoral votes of Iowa, Wisconsin, Michigan, North Dakota and South Dakota, leaving Minnesota the sole blue state in the Upper Midwest in 2016.
-Hillary Clinton barely won Minnesota, finishing less than two percentage points ahead of Donald Trump.

-2020

-In the 2020 presidential election, Democrat Joe Biden won the electoral votes of Wisconsin, Michigan, and Minnesota.
-Donald Trump won the electoral votes of Iowa, North Dakota, and South Dakota quite easily.
-Despite Biden winning Wisconsin and Michigan, both states were close, with Biden winning Wisconsin by roughly 20,000 votes and Michigan by 2.8 points.
+In the 2020 presidential election, Democrat Joe Biden won the electoral votes of the Blue Wall states of Wisconsin, Michigan, and Minnesota.
+Republican Donald Trump won the electoral votes of Iowa, North Dakota, and South Dakota.

-Each state elects two senators to a six-year term.
-After the November 2020 Election, Minnesota and Michigan had two Democratic Senators, while North Dakota, South Dakota and Iowa had two Republican Senators.
-Wisconsin is the only state in the Upper Midwest that has elected one Republican and one Democratic Senator.
+Every American state elects two U.S. senators to a six-year term.
+After the November 2020 election, Minnesota and Michigan had two Democratic senators, while North Dakota, South Dakota and Iowa had two Republican senators.
+Wisconsin is the only state in the Upper Midwest that has elected one Republican and one Democratic senator.

 Industry and tourism

 The economy of the region was largely based upon the mining of iron and copper, as well as a very large timber industry.
 Mechanization has sharply reduced employment in those areas, and the economy is increasingly based on tourism.
 Popular interest in the environment and environmentalism, added to traditional interests in hunting and fishing, has attracted a large urban audience who live within driving range.